programminghistorian/ph-submissions/en/drafts/originals/text-mining-youtube-comments.md

 ### Removing Outliers

 While the first visualization produced out of this particular YouTube comment dataset is pretty legible, some of the words at the bottom side corners of the visualization (indicated by red ovals) are largely irrelevant to the analysis.
 We already removed even more extreme outlier words from our dataset earlier, in the [Remove Stopwords and Punctuation section](#Remove-Stopwords-and-Punctuation).
-Even after cleaning your dataset, it is common for the process of Wordfish modeling to dredge up additional outlier words that you may wish to remove from the visualization.
+Even after cleaning your dataset, it is common for the process of Wordfish modeling to uncover additional outlier words that you may wish to remove from the visualization.

-While the inclusion of these outliers words have little effect on the overall model's structure, they distract from visualizing the more important words (especially like those enclosed by the green ovals in Figure 3).
+While the inclusion of these outliers words have little effect on the overall model's structure, they distract from visualizing the more important words (especially like those enclosed by the red ovals in Figure 3).
 Unless the researcher has good reason to believe outlier words are meaningful to their analysis, it is better to remove these points and maximize focus on more densely populated parts of the visualization.

 Below, we provide code to remove additional outlier words (for our data, those circled in red in Figure 3).
 After removing the outlier words, this chunk of code re-runs the Wordfish model and produces a new word-level visualization: